Few Americans are familiar with Dr. Jozsef Beres, PhD. Or his groundbreaking cancer research.

 Unfortunately, his findings were largely ignored.
 This happened even as he meticulously documented the rise of cancer in his native Hungary after World War II.

 Dr. Beres theorized that eating food grown this way resulted in nutritional human deficiencies.
-Eating plants that don’t contain the proper balance of nutrients leads to an imbalance in the body.
+Eating plants that don’t contain the proper balance of nutrients leads to an imbalance in the body, he was convinced.

-Under normal circumstances, growing plants pull all the nutrients they need from the soil.
+Under normal circumstances, plants pull all the nutrients they need from the soil.
 However, chemical fertilizers upset this delicate balance.
-The end result is sickly plants, deficient in minerals, according to Dr. Beres.
+The end result is weaker plants, deficient in minerals, according to Dr. Beres.

 Do Chemical Fertilizers Cause Cancer?